Understanding monkeypox symptoms: Causes and treatment

 • Follow general public health recommendations, such as routine handwashing, avoiding others who are sick, and staying home when you’re sick.

-If you’re at especially high risk of contracting the virus (i.e. if you’re a scientist working with orthopoxvirus samples or a member of a social network that is at higher risk, (such as men who have sex with men), you may be eligible for a preventive vaccine against monkeypox.
+If you’re at especially high risk of contracting the virus, i.e., if you’re a scientist working with orthopoxvirus samples or are a homosexual man who is at greater risk, you may be eligible for a preventive vaccine against Mpox called JYNNEOS, given in two doses four weeks apart.
+The vaccine is recommended for the prevention of Mpox; it is not a treatment for the virus.

 Monkeypox Treatment

-There is no FDA-approved treatment for Monkeypox.
-Monkeypox is typically a self-limited disease, which means that your immune system can usually clear the virus on its own without assistance.
-However, if you are immunosuppressed or have a severe case of monkeypox, there are investigational treatments available with antiviral medications that may be helpful.
+At this time, there is no FDA-approved treatment for Mpox, although there is one currently in development.
+Mpox is typically a self-limited disease, which means that your immune system can usually clear the virus on its own without assistance.
+However, if you are immunosuppressed or have a severe case of Mpox, speak to your healthcare provider about possible treatment options.

 What to Do if You Suspect Monkeypox

-If you’re experiencing the symptoms of monkeypox, getting tested can give you some piece of mind.
-At GoHealth Urgent Care, tests for monkeypox are currently available, and medical providers can help you manage your symptoms and feel better every day of the week.
+If you’re experiencing the symptoms of Mpox, consider a Virtual Visit to screen for your risk, as it is highly contagious.
+Our caring providers can help you manage your symptoms and feel better every day of the week.

 Sources: